There are ways you can tell when a body positive overweight woman is promoting obesity, even when she’s rather cryptic about it.

 A body positive crusader encourages poor eating habits and wants you to believe that the risk of disease is the same whether you restrict sugary foods or not, whether you have excess fat around your vital organs or not.

 How do you tell an influencer is promoting obesity or weight gain?

 “Why is fat such a scary word?”

-“Every bit of fat is there for a reason.
-It is serving you.”
+When she posts, “Every bit of fat is there for a reason.
+It’s serving you.”

 With a comment like this, you KNOW a body positive influencer is outright promoting obesity!